Welcome to our Year 6 page where you can find out more about what is happening in our class.

-This project runs for the second half of the Summer term.
+This project runs for the second half of the Autumn term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.

 Below are some ideas for each project, try one of these or something else project related.